-Deductions of an additional 5 percentage (5%) (more if specified) from the rotation grade may be made by the school in certain situations, calculated as follows:
+Deductions of an additional 5 percentage (5%) (more if specified) from the rotation grade is calculated as follows:

-'''

-Final calculated grade - 5% = Final reported grade

-E.g. 93% - 5% = 88% reported to Registrar
+Final calculated grade -5% = Final reported grade E.g. 93% -5% = 88% reported to Registrar beginning of the rotation.

-'''

 Each situation is considered unique and the points are additive.
 These reasons include, but are not limited to: